axelarnetwork/axelar-core/docs/proto/proto-docs.md

-<a name="nexus.v1beta1.RegisterAssetFeeInfoRequest"></a>
+<a name="nexus.v1beta1.RegisterAssetFeeRequest"></a>

-### RegisterAssetFeeInfoRequest
+### RegisterAssetFeeRequest
-RegisterAssetFeeInfoRequest represents a message to register the transfer fee info associated to an asset on a chain
+RegisterAssetFeeRequest represents a message to register the transfer fee info associated to an asset on a chain